firebase/firebase-js-sdk/docs-devsite/firestore_.md

 ## PartialWithFieldValue

-Similar to Typescript's `Partial<T>`<!-- -->, but allows nested fields to be omitted and FieldValues to be passed in as property values.
+Similar to TypeScript's `Partial<T>`<!-- -->, but allows nested fields to be omitted and FieldValues to be passed in as property values.

 <b>Signature:</b>